-Gurugram murder case: CBI absolves bus conductor of charge, seeks 6-day custody of Class 11 student
+Gurugram murder: CBI absolves bus conductor of charge, court sends Class 11 student to 3-day remand

 The agency has dismissed the earlier theory that the Class 2 boy was sexually assaulted before being killed.